Senkichi/ACS/README.md

 ## Extraction, Transform

-- In python we pulled Census.gov data into a Pandas Dataframe
+- In python we pulled Census.gov, kaggle.gov, data.gov, and Wikipedia data into a Pandas Dataframe
-- We then combined our various API calls into a master census dataframe
+- We then combined our various df's into a master census dataframe
--

 ## Load